ldn-softdev/jtc/User Guide.md

 Possibly, a more frequent use-case for `-s` is when it's required to remove some extra/redundant nestedness in a JSON structure.
-For the sake of an example, let's remove _array_ encapsulation from phone records, leaving only the last phone in it:
+For the sake of example, let's remove _array_ encapsulation from phone records, leaving only the last phone in it:
 ```
 bash $ cat ab.json | jtc -w'<phone>l:' -w'<phone>l:[-1:]' -s | jtc -w'<phone>l:' -l
 "phone": {